 The CI/CD systems and processes built around it push code out to testing as often as the developers need it to happen.
-Typically this is done several times per day or at least daily (or nightly) – and sometimes it can take days to get new build out for device testing.
+Typically this is done several times per day or at least daily (or nightly) – and sometimes it can take days to get a new build out for device testing.
 In a nutshell, CI/CD enables efficient use of Agile methodologies.
-You can download our free DevOps manifesto to learn how to enable simultaneous device use with DevOps approach.
+You can download our free DevOps manifesto to learn how to enable simultaneous device use with a DevOps approach.

-The effort of maximizing the efficiency and effectiveness will easily improve the overall productivity.
+The effort of maximizing the efficiency and effectiveness will easily improve overall productivity.
 What this means in mobile DevOps is that test automation must be included in the process and connect it with continuous integration.
 Each and every build should be tested against the real environment.

 Then, what is the real environment?
 With help of test automation developers, testers and anyone behind the system can ensure the device compatibility is meet and defects are instantly spotted out.
-When the problem occurs, developers should get indication of that instantly, with all possible details and hints where the problem lays.
+When the problem occurs, developers should get an indication of that instantly, with all possible details and hints where the problem lays.

 This speeds up of the delivery pipeline can push organizations to get instant results of their Mobile DevOps culture.
 The culture itself can reduce costs, as things get fixed earlier, and more importantly – make the outcome more robust and enable better quality.

 How Mobile DevOps Can Enable Concurrent Mobile Test Runs

 There is a myriad of testing targets when you consider how many different OS versions, hardware setups with all its diversity, physical networks, user conditions and experiences that must be delivered.
 Running something in simultaneously will get great details of how things actually perform.